shunlog/OOP_lab_5/README.md

 - Popularity
 - Ratings

-# Model description
+## How it works

-The restaurant functions in the following way:
+At the start of each day,
-- At the beginning of the day, the popularity of the restaurant is decided based on the average rating.
+the popularity of the restaurant is decided based on the average rating.
 Popularity represents the average number of customers that will arrive on that day.

-- Customers arrive at different times during the day according to a Poisson distribution.
+Then the restaurant opens and the simulation happens in steps, once a minute.
+In each step, the following actions happen in this order:

-- Customers take their time (5 minutes) to decide what to order (1 burger, 0 or 1 drink, and 1 or 2 fries),
+- Customers arrive at different times during the day (according to a Poisson distribution) and take a seat if there are any free.

-   then the waiter takes their order and puts it in the "order holder".
+- Customers take their time (5 minutes) to decide what to order (1 burger, 0 or 1 drinks, and 1 or 2 portions of fries), then the waiter takes their order and puts it in the "order holder".

-- Cooks take one order at a time, cook it, and put the food on the "ledge" when it's done, where waiter takes it to the customer.
+- Cooks take one order at a time, cook it for a number of minutes (depending on order), then put the food on the "ledge" when it's done, where a waiter takes it to the customer.

-- After eating (30 minutes), the customers pay the check and rate the restaurant, based on how long they waited to be served.
+- After eating for 30 minutes, the customers pay the check and rate the restaurant on a 5 stars scale, based only on how long they waited to be served (5 stars if it they got their order right away).

-- When the restaurant closes for the day, all the customers are cicked out (the popularity suffers), the cooks and waiters return to their idle state, the profits are stored in the safe (logged in array and variable is zeroed out), and the metrics are storred in an array.
+- When the restaurant closes for the day, the cooks and waiters abort their tasks (they never leave the restaurant, lol) and the current day's metrics (e.g. profits) are stored.

 Notes:
 - Customer arrivals distribution can't be modeled accurately using Poisson,